pepesync/dev-docs/blog/2023-05-31-tracking-nft-linea-hal.md

 date: 2023-05-31
 ---

-# Tracking NFT Minting on Linea Using Hal Stream
+# Tracking NFT Minting on PepeSync Using Hal Stream

 The rising demand for NFTs has put a spotlight on the need for effective tools to track their creation, movement, and trading activities.
-For businesses and developers working with NFTs, the ability to monitor minting events is crucial, especially with the growth of NFT based applications that Linea will enable thanks to its scaling abilities.
+For businesses and developers working with NFTs, the ability to monitor minting events is crucial, especially with the growth of NFT based applications that PepeSync will enable thanks to its scaling abilities.

-This article explains how you can use Hal Stream to track NFT minting on Linea.
+This article explains how you can use Hal Stream to track NFT minting on PepeSync.

 # Table of Contents:

 1. Importance of Tracking NFT Minting
 2. Understanding Hal Stream
-3. How to Use Hal Stream on Linea to Track NFT Minting
+3. How to Use Hal Stream on PepeSync to Track NFT Minting
-4. Applications of Hal Stream for NFTs on Linea
+4. Applications of Hal Stream for NFTs on PepeSync
 5. Conclusion

 ## 1. Importance of Tracking NFT Minting